equinor/webviz-archived/CONTRIBUTING.md

 to lower the treshold.

 ### Step 5: Commit
-Add the changed files to a commit. _Note: package.lock files should not be included, as they are updated in a dedicated pull request._
+Add the changed files to a commit. _Note: package-lock.json files should not be included, as they are updated in a dedicated pull request._

 ```sh
 $ git add my/changed/files
 $ git commit -m "Describing message about what you have done"
 ```
 Please be specific when writing the pull request message.
-You can also tagg your message with the issue you are solving by putting the issue number in a hashtag at the end of the commit message. _Note: this __has__ to be at the end of the message, as everything else after the hashag gets escaped_
+You can also tag your message with the issue you are solving by putting the issue number in a hashtag at the end of the commit message. _Note: this __has__ to be at the end of the message, as everything else after the hashtag gets escaped_

 ### Step 6: Ready pull request
 ##### Rebase